pamtrak06/edjanger/README.md

 !
 Prerequisities : install gettext (for envsubst)

-Download and try example from https://github.com/pamtrak06/edocker/tree/master/scripts/templates/templating, run:
+> Download and try example from https://github.com/pamtrak06/edocker/tree/master/scripts/templates/templating, run:

+> Deploy 2 apache web sever (web1 and web2) with specific ports and shared volumes for a "production" environement.
 ```bash
 ./deploy_run.sh production 5
 ```

-Deploy 2 apache web sever (web1 and web2) with specific ports and shared volumes for a "production" environement.
+> Deploy 2 apache web server (web1 and web2) with specific ports and shared volumes for an "integration" environement.
 ```bash
 ./deploy_run.sh integration 5
 ```

-Deploy 2 apache web sever (web1 and web2) with specific ports and shared volumes for an "integration" environement.
+> Instructions
 From an existing edocker root path project structure, do following
 - rename all edocker.properties to edocker.template
 - define variable for element to be substitute with variable value from configuration file